 We designed a thin, durable, spoked wheel to outperform OEM and other aftermarket closing wheels.
 Our Thompson Wheel, for certain drills and most planters, works well in a variety of soil and weather conditions.

-In addition to the parts and equipment described above, we have more than 100 other products – all of which are designed to produce higher crop yields, last longer, and/or make your life easier!
+In addition to the parts and equipment described above, we have over 100 other products – all of which are designed to produce higher crop yields, last longer, and/or make your life easier!

 For further information on no till add-ons, attachments, parts, or equipment, please contact us at (800) 417-8020, or e-mail email@example.com.